robbert-vdh/yabridge/README.md

   `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log <daw>`, and then use `tail -F /tmp/yabridge.log` to keep track of the output.
 If this option is not present then yabridge will write all of its debug output to STDERR instead.
-- `YABRIDGE_DEBUG_LEVEL={0,1,2}` allows you to set the verbosity of the debug information.
+- `YABRIDGE_DEBUG_LEVEL={0,1,2}{,+editor}` allows you to set the verbosity of the debug information.
+You can set a debug level, optionally followed by `+editor` to also get more debug output related to the editor window handling.
   Each level increases the amount of debug information printed:

   - A value of `0` (the default) means that yabridge will only log the output from the Wine process and some basic information about the